Bernuy, Spain – April 21, 2012

 Just as we heard the news, one of the bodega employees took us into a wine tasting room.
 The employee poured each of us a glass of wine of our choice, and another employee brought out a plate of migas (crumbs) as a snack.
 Migas consists of bread, sausage, and peppers cooked in olive oil.
 It is tasty.

 The wine that Leslie and I liked the most is Dominio de Malpica 2007, Vendima Seleccionada, Cabernet Sauvignon.
-Three bottles in a wooden box cost 20 Euros.
-While this was a good wine, it still does not beat our favorite, Crin Roja, Tempranillo.
-All that being said, I suspicion our wine selection in our next post will be much more limited!
+We bought some.
+Three bottles in a wooden box cost 20€ (US$24).
+While the wine is excellent, it still does not beat our favorite, Crin Roja, Tempranillo.
+All that stated, I suspect our wine selection in our next post will be much more limited!

-After our tasting we went into the gift shop.
+After our tasting, we returned to the gift shop.
 We bought several Osborne trinkets.
-So, our two glass of wine really cost about 40 Euros each!
-We got back in the car and headed home.
+So, our two glasses of “free” wine cost us about 40€ (US$48) each!
+We got back in the car and began our drive home.